A Dallas Cowboys football blog

 The Cowboys added championship experience to hopeful title run

-Lost among the glee of Cowboys fans happy to see Jones Inc. finally active early in is an important point.
-Not only are they filling in positions of need, they're adding players who know how to win championships.
+Lost among the glee of Cowboys fans happy to see Jones Inc. finally active early in free agency is an important point.
+Not only are they filling in positions of need, they’re adding players who know how to win championships.

 In the past quarter century, the Cowboys have had management in the front office that has won a title, three times in the 1990s.
 They’ve had head coaches and coordinators that have coached in and won Super Bowls too.